Children’s Health Magazine : Parents : Your Big Fat House

 @ 2 pm

-For those of you not familiar with LEED, it is an Leadership in Energy and Environmental Design.
+For those of you not familiar with LEED, it is an acronym for Leadership in Energy and Environmental Design.
 LEED was created by the U.S. Green Building Council, and is the leading national certification process by which registered green building projects are rated.
-Additionally, LEED is an accreditation program for people interested in increasing their for various forms of green building and design, and then putting that knowledge to a comprehensive, no-nonsense test.for
+Additionally, LEED is an accreditation program for people interested in increasing their knowledge base for various forms of green building and design, and then putting that knowledge to a comprehensive, no-nonsense test.

 Recently while doing some research for a friend, I realized there is very little information available on how to maintain your granite counter-tops in a safe and practical way.
 This becomes especially important in the kitchen.